greenbone/greenbone-feed-sync/README.md

 # greenbone-feed-sync <!-- omit in toc -->

-New script for downloading the Greenbone Community Feed
+Tool for downloading the Greenbone Community Feed.

+`greenbone-feed-sync` assumes you are using the latest feed version and up to date components of the Greenbone Community Edition by default.
+It is highly configurable and can be adjusted easily for downloading different feed versions.

 - [Installation](#installation)
   - [Requirements](#requirements)